 Home » Central High School » CHS Student Services

-Welcome to the Student Services Department
+Welcome to the CHS Student Services Department

 The Central High School Student Services Department is here to support students in achieving academic success as well as support their social and emotional needs.
-We are happy to answer questions you may have regarding student schedules, course options, graduation requirements, and student and family resources
+We are happy to answer questions you may have regarding student schedules, course options, graduation requirements, and student and family resources.

 Central High School Counselor College & Career

-Counselors will have office hours weekly during lunch periods.
+Counselors have office hours weekly during lunch periods.
 Students and staff are encouraged to take advantage of this opportunity.
 Walk-ins are welcome & encouraged!

 The schedule is as follows: